platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/gatsby.md

 {{< guides/gatsby/headless-postinstall name="Strapi">}}

-After you have deployed, you will need to set up Strapi's Admin Panel and some initial content endpoints for the Gatsby frontend to consume.
+After you have deployed, you need to set up Strapi's Admin Panel and some initial content endpoints for the Gatsby frontend to consume.
 Create your admin user at the `backend` subdomain for Strapi.
 You can then follow the [template's post-install instructions](https://github.com/platformsh-templates/gatsby-strapi/tree/update#post-install) to setup up some initial `Article` and `Category` content endpoints.
-The API you develop there will be only accessible by admins by default, so be sure to adjust the permissions to public so Gatsby can access it.
+The API you develop there is only accessible to admins by default, so be sure to adjust the permissions to public so Gatsby can access it.

 {{< /guides/gatsby/headless-postinstall >}}